manoellvitor/BreakingBadApp/README.md

  Simple mobile aplication developed using Ionic

 # Developed BY
-    Manoel, Following the teacher guidance and the following totorials at Youtube ->
+    Manoel, Following the teacher guidance and the following totorials on Youtube ->

     https://www.youtube.com/watch?v=Nc1RqvDY-B8&feature=youtu.be